-M&M is looking out for a strategic partner for Mahindra Electric and is engaging with several interested parties for investment, Dr Pawan Goenka, M&M’s Managing Director, informed reporters last week.
-Goenka reckons that finding a partner would be relatively easy for the company as it has invested heavily in both its facilities – Chakan & Bangalore – to manufacture EVs and batteries which gives it the advantage to drive growth in the EV segment.
+Dr Goenka had informed reporters in August that M&M is looking out for a strategic partner for Mahindra Electric and is engaging with several interested parties for investment.
+He was of the opinion that finding a partner would be relatively easy for the company as it has invested heavily in both its facilities – Chakan & Bangalore – to manufacture EVs and batteries which gives it the advantage to drive growth in the EV segment.

 Mahindra Electric believes that the personal mobility space in the electric vehicle segment will take-off between 2023 and 2025, where EVs will start to make economic sense.